-Conclusion: The outside activities of the College faculty and staff members are often of great value to the community as a whole and further the mission of the College.
+Conclusion: The outside activities of a College employee are often of great value to the community as a whole and further the mission of the College.
 They also may serve important personal interests.
-These activities are of concern to the College when they interfere with the faculty member or staff member's obligations to the college.
-Indeed, all members of the College must be concerned that the College's mission not be compromised through the outside activities and interests of its faculty and staff members.
+These activities are of concern to the College when they interfere with the College employee's obligations to the college.
+Indeed, all members of the College must be concerned that the College's mission not be compromised through the outside activities and interests of its employee's.
 Thus, the College's policies and procedures are designed to encourage allowed activities while providing for the disclosure, review, and oversight, if needed, of activities in which conflicts might occur.
-The primary responsibility for compliance and for furtherance of these goals rests with the individual faculty or staff member.
+The primary responsibility for compliance and for furtherance of these goals' rests with the individual faculty or staff member.